 Bachelor of Science degree with a major in neuroscience.

 Effective immediately, the neuroscience major is not available until further notice.
+[Addendum statement, added September, 2014: the neuroscience major resumed during the 2012-2013 academic year.]
 Students who have already declared a neuroscience major and first-year and transfer students who start the fall 2008 semester with a declared neuroscience major will fulfill the current major requirements.
 However, while the program is being revised, Drake is not accepting additional majors.
 Students wishing to become Neuroscience majors when the new program is available will fulfill the new major requirements in place at that time.

 Students studying neuroscience at Drake University will be exposed to an interdisciplinary environment through coursework in physical and life sciences, close interaction with faculty and the opportunity to participate in research projects.
 The interdisciplinary nature of neuroscience can be appealing to students in allied fields such as psychology and biology, thus making earning a double major or minor an attractive option.
 Moreover, it is important to note that courses that comprise the major are available to students majoring in other disciplines if the course prerequisites are met.

 There are many career paths available to students interested in neuroscience or related fields.
 Some are interested in attending graduate school to pursue a career in basic or applied research and teaching.
 Others may want a neuroscience background as a foundation for further training in a health care field, such as medicine, physical therapy, optometry and nursing.
 Still others may want exposure to neuroscience topics because of an interest in professional writing (newspaper, magazine) about the field or working in a related field such as the pharmaceutical or biotechnology industry.
 In all cases, students should work with their academic adviser to determine what path is best for them.